cakemanager/cakephp-cakemanager/docs/Tutorials-And-Examples/Quick-Start.md

 This command tells the Migrations-plugin to migrate (install) the CakeManager.
 This will load our tables.

-loading the roles and user
+Loading the roles and user
 -----------------
 We created a shell to load the default roles and adding an administrator.
 You can access the shell via: